-You will first need to join the University Library.
-Once you have joined you will be able to use our eresources, including ebooks, from within the University Library building using our IT facilities or your own device connected to the wireless network.
+Others with a legitimate research interest will first need to join the University Library.
+Once you have joined you will be able to use our eresources, including ebooks (except Dawsonera and VLeBooks), from within the University Library building using our IT facilities or your own device connected to the wireless network.
 You will not be entitled to off-campus access to eresources.

 Each ebook platform/publisher is different, but most allow you to download ebooks for offline reading.
 Ebooks are offered in either pdf or EPub format.
 To download EPubs to your device you will first need to install an ereader app such as Bluefire Reader and obtain an Adobe id.